MicrosoftDocs/win32/desktop-src/tracelogging/level-constant.md

-The value of the level that will be used in the activity’s start and stop events.
+The value of the level that will be used in the activity s start and stop events.

 </dt> </dl> </dd> </dl>